Welcome to Sky High Girls Volleyball – 2013/2014

 Q. Are the players evaluated during the season?

 All head coaches are responsible to evaluate all of their respective players in writing once per year usually during the month of April.
-For the JO teams if your coach believes a second evaluation is necessary they will present the evaluation during the month of June.
+If the JO or 12’s coaches believes a second evaluation is necessary they will present the evaluation during the month of June.

 Q. Where are the practices?

-A. Sky High offers four locations for the girls.
-Teams are practicing at the Sky High Athletic Center in Crystal Lake, Lake Barrington Fieldhouse in Lake Barrington, Prairie Stone in Hoffman Estates and Adversity Center in Vernon Hills.
-There is a one time tryout fee ($40) regardless of the number of tryouts/locations you attend.
-If you do not register online ahead of time you will be charged $75.00 as a “walk in.”
-You may tryout for multiple locations if you are open to more than one practice location.
-Simply carry your online paid receipt and USA membership card with you to all tryouts and wear the same tryout t-shirt/number to all tryouts.
+A. Sky High offers teams in four locations.
+The Sky High Athletic Center in Crystal Lake, Lake Barrington Fieldhouse in Lake Barrington, Prairie Stone in Hoffman Estates and Adversity in Vernon Hills.
+There is a one time tryout fee ($45) regardless of the number of tryouts/locations you attend.
+If you do not register online you will be charged $75.00 as a “walk in.”
+You may try out for multiple locations if you are open to more than one practice location.
+Simply carry your online paid receipt and USA membership card with you to all tryouts and wear the same tryout t-shirt/number.

 Q. How long is the season?